We Help Good People Through Bad Situations

 - If experts are necessary, they are hired jointly by the parties

-In Alberta as in other jurisdictions, lawyers who practise Collaborative Law are designated as Registered Collaborative Family Lawyers and are members of associations that set guidelines for their members and the training required to offer their services as Collaborative lawyers.
-Both Marla Miller, Q.C. and Pierre Boileau, Q.C. are Registered Collaborative Family Lawyers.
+In Alberta, as in other jurisdictions, lawyers who practice Collaborative Law are designated as Registered Collaborative Family Lawyers and are members of associations that set guidelines for their members and the training required to offer their services as Collaborative lawyers.
+Both Marla Miller, K.C. and Pierre Boileau, K.C. are Registered Collaborative Family Lawyers, each working with clients in Collaboration and the Collaborative process since 2001.

 In some Collaborative cases the parties find it helpful to use a team approach with specially trained Collaborative Family Specialists and Collaborative Financial Neutrals taking on some of the work normally done by the Collaborative Family Lawyers, in an effort to expedite the process, refer to those with specialized expertise and minimize the costs.

-Arbitration is a dispute resolution process in which the parties hire a neutral third party, being a Family Law Arbitrator, who makes the decisions to resolve their dispute.
+Arbitration is a dispute resolution process in which the parties hire a neutral third party, being a Family Law Arbitrator.
+The resolution to the dispute is decided by the Arbitrator who makes an ‘arbitration award’.
 The parties sign an arbitration agreement, which states that the parties will be bound by the arbitrator’s decision.

 While the job of a Registered Family Mediator is to help two people agree upon a settlement of their family law dispute, an arbitrator’s job is to act like a judge and impose a resolution, after hearing the evidence and listening to the arguments of each party.